 The Chief Executive Officer/Superintendent or designee may remove a student to an interim alternative educational setting for not more than forty-five (45) school days without regard to whether the behavior is determined to be a manifestation of the student’s disability in cases where a student:

-Carries or possesses a weapon, as defined in 18 930, to or at school, on school premises, or to or at a school function;
+Carries or possesses a weapon, as defined in 18 USC 930, to or at school, on school premises, or to or at a school function;

 Knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function; or

-Has inflicted serious bodily injury, as defined by 20 1415(k)(7)(D), upon a person while at school, on school premises, or at a school function.
+Has inflicted serious bodily injury, as defined by 20 USC 1415(k)(7)(D), upon a person while at school, on school premises, or at a school function.

 6. Interim Alternative Educational Setting